 - Great photos.
 A picture is sometimes the only chance you get to grab someone’s attention.
-Low-res, blurry, or over-filtered photos won’t do your space justice.
+Low-res, blurry, or over-filtered photos won’t do your location justice.
 Make sure your photos are accurate.
-If you use a wide angle lens, consider including a picture or two without so that your guests are not surprised at the size of your space when they get there.
+If you use a wide angle lens, consider including a picture or two without it so that your guests are not surprised at the size of your location when they get there.

 - Competitive pricing.
-Look around and see what others are charging for spaces like yours.
-You may need to adjust your pricing a few times to find your space’s sweet spot.
+Look around and see what others are charging for locations like yours.
+You may need to adjust your pricing a few times to find your location's sweet spot.
 Consider listing your off-peak days for less.

 - Complete your profile.
 Adding a picture, social media links, and a bio helps build trust with potential guests.

 - Understand and choose the right cancellation policy for you.
 If you need a refresher, check out our cancellation policies here.
 We give you the flexibility to choose the best option for you.
 A strict policy offers you the most protection, while a flexible policy may be more appealing to potential guests.